 Details of the review process can be found in the document below:

-Settings will also be provided with information form the School Admissions Team to share with relevant families and support them to complete the school application process before the application deadline of 15 January.
+Settings will also be provided with information from the School Admissions Team to share with relevant families and support them to complete the school application process before the application deadline of 15 January.

 If you require information regarding transition planning see Including all children.